fullstorydev/fullstory-data-layer-observer/docs/operator_convert.md

 # Convert Operator

 The convert operator can be used to convert values from one type to another.
 Values can be converted to and from the following types: `bool`, `date`, `int`, `real`, or `string`.
+If the value to be converted is an array, each element in the list will be converted to the desired type.
+If the array has only a single value, the property will be set to the single converted value.
+For example, `price: ['24.99']` would become `price: 24.99` if the desired conversion is to a `real` value.

 Convert is most useful when paired with `FS.event` for cart and checkout events where the data layer property is a string and the value should ideally be numeric.